jkrukowski/SwiftMistral/README.md

 # Mistral Swift Client

-You can use the Mistral Swift client to interact with the Mistral AI API.
+Use the Mistral Swift client to interact with the Mistral AI API.

 ## Usage